Bernadette077/CAT201-G16-Project/README.md

-# Laundromat Booking System
+# Laundromat Booking System 📅

+Welcome to Washi2 Laundromat Booking System repository!
+This project is part of the **CAT201 - Integrated Software Development Workshop** course at USM.
+We’re bringing laundromats into the digital age!
+Our mission?
+To make laundry day a breeze, all while contributing to Sustainable Development Goal 11 – “Sustainable Cities and Communities.”

 ## 📜 Introduction

-The Laundromat Booking System project is designed to aid in the operational efficiency of laundromats.
-The system facilitates seamless customer interactions, optimizes resource utilization, and contributes to the achievement of Sustainable Development Goal 11 (SDG 11) – “Sustainable Cities and Communities.”

-We chose SDG 11 because it aligns with the core objective of our system: improving urban living through effective, sustainable solutions.
+The Laundromat Booking System project is designed to aid in the digitalization of laundromat booking.
+T We chose SDG 11 because it aligns with the core objective of our system: improving urban living through effective, sustainable solutions.

 By digitizing key processes like reservations, cancellations, and feedback, our app aims to make laundry services easier and better for both customers and laundromat owners.
 Ultimately, this system promotes the creation of resilient and sustainable urban communities.

 ## 🛠️ System Modules

-### 1. **Sign-In Page**
+#### 1. **Sign-In Page**

    The Sign-In Page is the gateway for users to access the Laundromat Booking System.
    - Users need to provide valid credentials (username and password) to log in.